mjdecker/mjdecker.github.io/_projects/cs2/linked-list.md

     * `swap` - Swaps data members with another linked list
     * Copy assignment - Deep copy of another linked list
     * Testing
         * There are a provided set of tests to validate your implementation of the above.
-These are run by auto-grader, but not Visual Studio.
+These are run by the auto-grader, but not Visual Studio.
+        * In order to provide this testing, some of the above constructors/methods may require other constructors/methods (including those from iteration 2) to be implemented.

 * **Iteration 2 - 50 points** - [Rubric](#iteration-2-rubric)
     * `front` - Both const/non-const, returning the head element's value